-How to Convert an Image to Grayscale with JavaScript
+How to Convert Images to Grayscale with JavaScript and HTML5 Canvas

 Grayscale images are composed exclusively of shades of gray.
 They are commonly stored with 8 bits per sampled pixel, which allows 256 different intensities to be recorded.